Official Lapita Voyage Website: www.lapitavoyage.org

 The Lapita Voyage, led by German, Dutch and English, with its unique opportunities for research, was a major scientific expedition, but also a fantastic sailing adventure.
 The two boats met squalls, storms and days of calms.
 They sailed without engines or escort boat in the remote seas of the Pacific.

 The arrival in Tikopia and Anuta was a momentous experience for both the islanders, who had been looking forward to this event for several years, as well as the crew after 5 months of hard sailing.
-Landing through the surf on Anuta, followed by celebrations with traditional dancing, can be experienced through this film.
+Landing through the surf on Anuta, followed by celebrations with traditional dancing, can be experienced through this clip from the feature length film.

 The double canoes were designed by James Wharram and Hanneke Boon, who in 1995 discovered in Auckland Memorial Museum a 9m Tikopian outrigger canoe with a beautiful V-eed hullshape, which they instantly recognized as being capable of sailing to windward.
 This 'Sacred Canoe' had been in the museum since it was donated by Chief Taumako of Tikopia in 1916, when the island adopted the Christian religion.
 No-one in 80 years had recognized the importance of this canoe hullshape to the study of the sailing abilities of Polynesian ships.
 The boats for the Lapita Voyage were designed using this hullshape.